 Recent concerns have led me to experiment with some biological self-regenerative works that work with Mother Earth.
 Bacteria and yeast create cellulose which I use to grow around cast-off parts of nature, a leaf, sticks, seeds and leaves.
 She (Nature) can also grow material which can be sculpted, formed and dried.
 These works are biological and can be returned to the soil as food!

-My works are narrative and contemplative in nature, often encouraging engagement and exploration, working in video, photography, sculpture and public art.
+Many works are narrative and contemplative, often encouraging engagement and exploration, working in video, photography, sculpture/installation, biological and public art.